esphome/esphome-docs/cookbook/lvgl.rst

                               align: center
                               text: "\U000F0045"

-The big advantage here is that whenever you need to add, for example, an extra columns of buttons for a new cover, you just simply append it to the ``grid_columns`` variable, and add the corresponding widgets as above.
+The big advantage here is that whenever you need to add, for example, an extra column of buttons for a new cover, you just simply append it to the ``grid_columns`` variable, and add the corresponding widgets as above.
 Their sizes and positions will automatically be calculated to fit in.

 .. _lvgl-cook-btlg: